jaredwelch1/CapstoneI/documentation/document.md

 * ##### Natural Language Processing
  	Various NLP methods will play a key role in cleaning our data and extracting features for use in machine learning analysis.
 Some of these methods do similar things in different ways and we will have to explore their viability as we explore our data.
-	* ###### Removal of Stopwords
+	* ###### **Removal of Stopwords**
 	Stopwords are the very common words in the English language such as 'the', 'there', 'from', etc that provide little to no information on their own.
-We will use NLP to remove these words before performing bag of words analysis.
+We will use NLP to remove these words before performing further analysis.
 Python's NLTK library offers predefined lists of stopwords and functions to easily accomplish this.
 	Example code:
 	```
 	from nltk.corpus import stopwords